Details Regarding Georgia’s Offer in Compromise Program

 - Attach a Form RD-1061, Power of Attorney, if applicable, or not currently on file with the DOR

-The OIC application, including all required forms and supporting documents, should be mailed to the Georgia Department of Revenue.
+The OIC application, including all required forms and supporting documents, should be mailed via certified mail or through a private delivery service to the Georgia Department of Revenue.
 The address is:

 Georgia Department of Revenue